Neural Wave Functions for Superfluids: FermiNet

 The FermiNet architecture consists of two parts: the one-electron stream, which takes electron-nucleus separation vectors $\mathbf{r}^\alpha_i-\mathbf{R}_I$ and distances $|\mathbf{r}^\alpha_i-\mathbf{R}_I|$ as inputs, and the two-electron stream, which takes electron-electron separations $\mathbf{r}^\alpha_i-\mathbf{r}^\beta_j$ and distances $|\mathbf{r}^\alpha_i-\mathbf{r}^\beta_j|$ as inputs, with $i,j\in \{1, 2, \dots, N^\alpha\}$ and $\alpha,\beta \in \{\uparrow, \downarrow\}$.
 The inputs to the one-electron stream are concatenated to form one input vector for each electron, and the inputs to the two-electron stream are concatenated to form one input vector for each pair of electrons:

 where the superscript $0$ means that the vectors are the inputs to the first layer of the network.
-The distances between particles are passed into the network to help it to model the wavefunction cusps, \emph{i.e.}, the discontinuities in the derivatives of the wavefunction when two electrons or an electron and a nucleus coincide.
+The distances between particles are passed into the network to help it to model the wave function cusps, \emph{i.e.}, the discontinuities in the derivatives of the wave function when two electrons or an electron and a nucleus coincide.
 These discontinuities create divergences in the kinetic energy that exactly cancel the divergences in the potential energy as pairs of charged particles approach each other \cite{pfau2020}.

 Each electron stream consists of several layers.
 At each layer $l\in\{0, \dots, L-1\}$, the outputs $\mathbf{h}^{l\alpha}_i$ and $\mathbf{h}^{l\alpha\beta}_{ij}$ from the streams are averaged and concatenated in the following way: